mayamegret/mayamegret.github.io/_posts/2026-07-08-diving-tips.md

 For my dive computer, I recently upgraded to the [Shearwater Peregrine](https://www.shearwater.com/products/peregrine/) and I love it.
 It is intuitive, easy to read underwater with large screen, and gives me all the information I need without being overwhelming.

 When you are ready to invest in a full setup, I highly recommend a **wing BCD with a backplate** over a traditional jacket-style BCD.
 It gives you much better control over your buoyancy and trim.
 I dive with a [Halcyon wing](https://www.halcyon.net) on a small aluminum backplate with 14 kg (30 lb) of lift.
-Halcyon also makes the wing BC in 9 lb (20 kg) and 18 lb (40 kg) lift options, and steel backplates for those who need extra weight.
+Halcyon also makes the wing BC in 9 kg (20 lb) and 18 kg (20 lb) lift options, and steel backplates for those who need extra weight.
 Finding the right size for your body and the type of diving you do is key.

 For my regulator, I use the [Mares 62X](https://www.mares.com), which is incredibly lightweight and comfortable, a big plus for traveling.
 I also dive with a **longhose setup**, which I highly recommend for safety and streamlining.
 I have customized my SPG to display pressure in bar alongside a compass, which keeps my gauge console minimal and easy to read.
 I got my regulator in DIN, because that is what is used univserally around the world except for the US.
 I have a DIN to yoke adaptor to use in the US but when I travel I can just bring my DIN regulator.